MikeGongolidis/RL/README.md

 Currently this repo includes:
 + Simple21 exercise.
-+ Cartpole environment with REINFORCE approach.
++ Cartpole environment with REINFORCE, Deep Q learning approach.

 To be added:
 + More approaches for Cartpole.